TseboJoel/Age-Detections-web-app/README.md

 ## Overview

-**FaceTraitsAnalyzer** is a Django-based web application designed for age and gender detection in images.
+**Age Detection Web App ** is a Django-based web application designed for age and gender detection in images.
 By utilizing OpenCV and pre-trained models, the application allows users to upload images and receive real-time analysis of facial features.
 This web app performs precise age and gender detection, overlaying the results on the images, providing users with valuable insights in a simple and interactive manner.

 ## Key Features